choria-io/website/docs/content/reference/security/index.md

 Choria includes a MCollective Security plugin designed to Just Work and be secure by default.

+{{% notice tip %}}
+After installing MCollective Choria this plugin is already completely deployed.
+This page is for reference only.
+{{% /notice %}}

 The major goal is that the configuration should be as little as possible work.
 It should be as easy to get a very secure MCollective as it is to get the legacy _psk_ one working.
 To that goal there is only 1 setting you have to set to enable